Cubs hold off A’s for wild 6-5 win

 Castellanos added an RBI double and Báez belted a two-run shot as Chicago opened a 6-2 lead.
 Báez also hit a tying solo drive off Chris Bassitt in the sixth for his 27th homer.

 The A’s responded with three in the eighth on consecutive homers by Martini and Semien off Steve Cishek.
-They had runners on the corners with two outs when Brandon Kintzler retired Mark Canha on a sharp grounder to second.
+They had runners on the corners with two outs when Kintzler retired Mark Canha on a sharp grounder to second.

-The high-scoring finish was a marked contrast to the solid performances for starters Bassitt and Kyle Hendricks.
+The high-scoring finish was a marked contrast to the solid performances for starters Bassitt and Hendricks.

 Castellanos put Chicago in front with an opposite-field drive to right in the first.
 He is batting .400 (8 for 20) in five games with the Cubs.

 Hendricks allowed just one hit in 6 1/3 innings — and it was a big one.
-With two out in the third and Jurickson Profar aboard after a leadoff walk, Semien drove a 2-1 pitch deep to right for his 18th homer.
+With two out in the third and Jurickson Profar aboard after a leadoff walk, Semien drove a 2-1 pitch deep to right for his 18th homer .

 TRAINER’S ROOM

-Cubs: RHP Pedro Strop (neck tightness) is progressing really well, according to general manager Jed Hoyer.
-He could begin a rehab assignment this week. … RHP Brandon Morrow is up to 120 feet with his throwing program, and Hoyer said they have been receiving good reports about how he is feeling.
-Morrow is trying to come back from offseason elbow surgery.
+Cubs: There was no word on Kintzler’s status after the game. … RHP Pedro Strop (neck tightness) is progressing really well, according to general manager Jed Hoyer.
+He could begin a rehab assignment this week.

 UP NEXT